hadley/adv-r/docs-function.md

 * The general overview of the package: what it does, and what are the important pieces.

-* `@docType package` to indicate that it's documentation for a package and `@aliases lubridate lubridate-package` so users can find it using either standard form.
+* Like for data sets, there isn't a object that we can document directly so document `NULL` and use `@name` to say what we're actually documenting

-* `@name` is needed because we're not documenting a real object, and that's the name that will be used for the file.
+* `@docType package` to indicate that it's documenting a package.
+This will automatically add the corect aliases so that `package?yourpackage` works.

 * `@references` point to any published material about the package that users might find help.